anikethsaha/htmllinter/packages/htmllinter/README.md

 # htmllinter
-A html linter based on posthtml.  shareable and plug-able linter made on top of posthtml
+html linter based on posthtml.  shareable and plug-able linter made on top of posthtml

 ## Installation